BloomTech-Labs/MyDish-DS/README.md

 # 1️⃣🍔 MyDish

-You can find the project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).

 ## 2️⃣ Installation and Set-Up on your local machine
 ### Step 1: Clone the master branch repo into your local machine